 Mr. Boschee is the author or editor of seven books, including Jerr’s Journal: My Adventures in Social Enterprise, containing the 44 essays he wrote for his monthly blog from 2011 through 2015, and the award-winning Migrating from Innovation to Entrepreneurship: How Nonprofits are Moving toward Sustainability and Self-Sufficiency.
 Migrating includes the title essay plus “A Practical Lexicon for Social Entrepreneurs” that defines more than 80 key terms, some in the form of mini-tutorials; a print bibliography; and a list of annotated electronic links.
 Other books include The Social Enterprise Sourcebook, which contains profiles of 14 nonprofits that have successfully started social sector businesses; Boschee on Marketing, which contains 21 of the columns he wrote for the Social Enterprise Reporter; and (as co-editor) A Reader in Social Enterprise, a collection of 20 essays by leaders in the field.
 His essays and books have been translated into seven languages.

-From 2008 to 2010, he served as Visiting Professor of the Practice in the H. John Heinz III School of Public Policy & Management at Carnegie Mellon University, and, from 2011 to 2020, he served as a member of the adjunct faculty in the Graduate School of Education & Psychology at Pepperdine University, where he taught the two-semester capstone course for the “Social Entrepreneurship and Change” (SEC) Master’s Degree program (each of the students created a business plan and a Fast Pitch presentation for a social enterprise of his or her choosing).
+From 2008 to 2010, he served as Visiting Professor of the Practice in the H. John Heinz III School of Public Policy & Management at Carnegie Mellon University, and, from 2011 to 2020, he served as a member of the adjunct faculty in the Graduate School of Education & Psychology at Pepperdine University, where he created and taught the two-semester capstone course for the “Social Entrepreneurship and Change” (SEC) Master’s Degree program (each of the students created a business plan and a Fast Pitch presentation for a social enterprise of his or her choosing).
 He now serves as Vice-Chair of the Advisory Board for the SEC program.

 In previous years, he served as a guest lecturer at academic institutions such as the University of Oxford (Said School of Business), the University of Cambridge (Judge School of Management), the University of Oslo (Norway), Malmö University (Sweden), the University of Ulster (Northern Ireland), Northwestern University (Kellogg School of Management), Duke University, Georgetown University, Harvard University, Stanford University, University of Minnesota (Carlson School of Management), and many others.
 He has also been a member of the adjunct faculties at the University of St. Thomas, Louisiana State University-Shreveport, the League of American Orchestras Management Academy, and The Learning Institute for Nonprofit Organizations (a distance learning program created by the Public Broadcasting System and The Society for Nonprofit Organizations).